-- Do not include net capital losses, foreign source losses or film losses at item 2. - Show net capital losses transferred from joining entities after consolidation at item 7, and foreign source losses at part E, Foreign source losses (see page 29). - Do not include tax losses transferred at consolidation include these losses at item 1. - Do not include tax losses transferred in an earlier income year. - For the definition of a tax loss, see section 995-1 of ITAA 1997.
+- Do not include net capital losses, foreign source losses or film losses at item 2. - Show net capital losses transferred from joining entities after consolidation at item 7, and foreign source losses at part E, Foreign source losses (see page 30). - Do not include tax losses transferred at consolidation

 This item requires information on the amount of tax losses, excluding film losses and foreign source losses, transferred from joining entities to the head company after the date the consolidated group has been brought into existence - that is, the date specified in the notice of choice given to the Commissioner.
-See section 703-50 of ITAA 1997.
+See section 703-50 of the ITAA 1997.